Rosé (song)

-"Rosé" is a soft rock song performed by British band The Feeling for their debut studio album, Twelve Stops and Home (2006).
+"Rosé" is a song performed by British band The Feeling for their debut studio album, Twelve Stops and Home (2006).
 The song was released as the album's fifth single on 12 February 2007.

 During their interview for the television series, Live from Abbey Road, the band stated that the song is about rosé wine.
 Dan said that whilst writing the song he was very fond of rosé wine.
 The basic song was composed while they were drunk on the beverage, and started out as just a drinking song.
 Later, once they were sober, they condensed and refined it into what is heard on the album.

 The music for this song was used by The Chris Moyles Show for their parody "José", about the former Chelsea manager José Mourinho.